 Osteochondritis Dissecans (OCD) is a disease of the joint cartilage.
-In the body, at any joint where two bones meet, a smooth area of cartilage acts as a cushion and protects the underlying bone.
+Any joint where two bones meet, there is a smooth area of cartilage that acts as a cushion and protects the underlying bone.
 Damaged or improperly formed cartilage results in painful movement.

 In addition, dogs with OCD have a “soft spot” in their cartilage that may develop into a cartilage flap, causing inflammation and joint pain.
 Dogs affected often limp during or after exercise.
 Physical examination by a veterinarian may reveal pain in the affected joint, however, a definitive diagnosis is made by radiographs (x-rays), CT scan, and/or arthroscopic exploratory surgery.

 Depending on the joint affected, we recommend surgery to treat OCD.
-Our surgeons frequently use arthroscopy (minimally invasive surgery) to remove the cartilage flap and “clean up” soft cartilage beneath the flap.
-In addition, small channels are drilled into the underlying bone to encourage blood flow and healing.
+Our surgeons frequently use arthroscopy (minimally invasive surgery) to remove the cartilage flap and “clean up” soft cartilage.
+Small channels are drilled into the underlying bone to encourage blood flow and healing.